 Where is it located?

-Its gothic cathedral can be found in the old town on the Calle Cardinal Cisneros Street, right next to the “Plaza de Ayuntamiento” square and the Archbishop’s Palace.
+Its gothic cathedral can be found in the old town on Calle Cardinal Cisneros Street, right next to the “Plaza de Ayuntamiento” square and the Archbishop’s Palace.

 How much is the ticket?